Pay just 25% to secure your holiday when booking 28 days in advance

 Trebarwith Strand Beach

-This is our local beach and is a very short journey from Wigwam® Holidays Great Tregath.
+This is our local beach and is a very short journey from Wigwam Holidays Great Tregath.
+You can see the coast from the aerial shot above.
 The main beach is only accessible when the tide is out, so make sure you check tide times or alternatively enjoy a stunning cliff top view and a hot/cold drink and/or a fine meal at the Port William Public House directly overlooking the beach.
-There is plentiful car parking and the beach is easily accessible along a short but slightly sloping rocky gully, and so has an adventurous feel to it.
+There is plentiful car parking, and the beach is easily accessible along a short but slightly sloping rocky gully, and so has an adventurous feel to it.
 Relaxers can enjoy a picnic and a good book, while the more curious poke around for deep sea treasures in the abundance of rockpools.
 It’s a popular area for experienced surfers too, so there’s plenty of interesting people watching to be done if the book you brought isn’t holding your attention.

 Cornish Creams Teas - on site